JIWIJ/Keep-Mac-Audio-Alive/README.md

 6. Follow 4. through 6. for the download version.

 ## Credits
-This app and even its icon was origanally made using Gemini 3 Pro, so all credits to them, and use it at your own risk.
+This app and even its icon were originally made using Gemini 3 Pro, so all credits to them for that, and use it at your own risk.
 The menubar UI was made by me using LosslessSwitcher as inspiration and source of some code, particularly in the AppDelegate.